What is radon gas?

 Radon levels are dependent on geographical location as certain rocks contain more uranium than others; igneous granite contains more uranium (10 – 20 parts per million) than other rocks so areas built upon granite are more likely to experience issues with Radon.
 Public Health England has advised that properties with basements are at risk of exposure to higher Radon levels as there is a higher surface area for the gas to permeate through.

-Radon can only be effectively detected over a period of time (usually 3 months, although a shorter 10 day screening period may be applicable) by a trained specialist and the results have to be processed in a Health Protection Agency (HPA) approved laboratory.
-Where an existing cellar is to be converted into a living area it is more effective to test levels after the conversion as the types of wall linings used during the conversion process will impact on the levels of Radon drawn into the property.
+Radon can only be effectively detected over a period of time (usually 3 months, although a shorter 10 day screening period may be applicable) using Radon detectors.
+The results have to be processed in a Health Protection Agency (HPA) approved laboratory.
+Where an existing cellar is to be converted into a living area, it is more effective to test levels after the conversion as the types of wall linings used during the conversion process will impact on the levels of Radon drawn into the property.
 It is also true to say that Radon levels within buildings tend to be significantly higher during the winter months, when buildings are generally less well ventilated.

-If you are considering converting your basement then it is important that during the design process, the British Standard for below-ground waterproofing BS8102:2009 is considered as this standard ensures that protection from Radon is built in to the waterproofing design.
-By consulting a waterproof design specialist (PCA WDS) you can ensure that appropriate materials are used to mitigate the risk of high levels of Radon entering the property.
+If you are considering converting your basement then it is important that during the design process, the British Standard for below-ground waterproofing BS8102:2022 is considered, as this standard includes information on protection from Radon, where necessary.